16 FUN Things To Do At Moraine Lake

 Hike to Lake Louise

-Cross Country Ski to Moraine Lake
+Cross Country Ski (almost) to Moraine Lake

-The track set ski trail will take you to a viewpoint over Consolation Lakes, and not all the way to Moraine Lake.
-Nevertheless you’ll still get breathtaking views.
-It is not recommended to go past this point as there is high avalanche risk.
-Anyone getting back to Moraine Lake in the winter should have avalanche gear and training.
+It is not recommended to go past this point as there is a high avalanche risk in the winter.
+Anyone going back to Moraine Lake in the winter should have avalanche gear, knowledge, and training.

 Hike to Lake O Hara